jake0011/AWS-Academy-Cloud-Security-Foundations/Module4.md

 *   Private subnets are often used to host database instances that don't need to be accessed through the public internet.
 *   Route tables determine where traffic is routed in your VPC.

-  # Using AWS Security Groups
+  # Section 3: Using AWS Security Groups

 This section provides information about using security groups as part of securing your infrastructure.